 Form 8802 is used to request Certification of U.S. Tax Residency, Letter 6166, which certifies U.S. residency.
 This is typically used for exemption from getting taxed by another country, as part of tax treaties with the United States.
 This reduces or eliminates foreign withholding and/or double taxation internationally.
 Individuals, partnerships, trusts, estates, corporations, and tax-except entities are some of those who are eligible.

 Keep up to date on the latest tax and IRS news with our weekly blog posts and our social media pages.
-Call today for your free consultation if you need a tax attorney in Louisiana or Texas.
+Contact us today for your free consultation if you need a tax attorney in Louisiana or Texas.
 We have offices in Lafayette, New Orleans, Baton Rouge, Shreveport, Houston, and Austin.
 We are also available to other cities virtually!